HigherOrderCO/Kind/SYNTAX.md

   cons(n: Nat, head: A, tail: Vector(A,n)) ~ (len: succ(n))
 }
 ```

+Where `~` (it's optional) stands for any number of indices
+("dynamic polymorphic types").
+In the constructor, its fields are also optionally followed by `~` and its concrete indices.

 For more examples, check the common types (Maybe, Either, Nat, Vector, List,
 Equal, etc.) on https://github.com/moonad/Formality/tree/master/src.